petergridge/Irrigation-V5/README.md

 If this binary sensor is defined it will not execute a schedule if the controller is offline.
 This is ideal for ESP Home implementations.

 ### Watering Adjuster feature
 As an alternative to the rain sensor you can also use the watering adjustment.
-With this feature the integrator is responsible to provide the value using a input_number component.
+With this feature the integrator is responsible to provide the value using a input_number or sensor component.
 I imagine that this would be based on weather data or a moisture sensor.

 See the **https://github.com/petergridge/openweathremaphistory** for a companion custom sensor that may be useful.